Surf Beach Waste Management Facility: expansion of organics area

 - progress towards introducing FOGO (Food Organics, Garden Organics), as required by the NSW Waste and Sustainable Materials Strategy 2041

 - Council will be able to continue to meet current operational requirements.

 During the 2019/20 summer, residents prepared for ongoing bushfires.
-Many residents cleared larger amounts than usual or ofganic waste from their properties.
+Many residents cleared larger amounts than usual of organic waste from their properties.
 The Surf Beach Waste Management Facility was inundated with much of this green waste.

 The site quickly filled to capacity, which made it unable to accept the regular kerbside-collected organic waste.

-The existing organics area is barely able to meet our current operational requirements.
-So the purpose of this project is to expand the amount of space available to receive and process organic waste.
+The existing organics area is barely able to meet Council's current operational requirements.
+The purpose of this project is to expand the amount of space available to receive and process organic waste.

 Capacity limitations in the existing organics area mean there is a direct and urgent need to finalise these works.

 The temporary closure of the facility and diversion of organic waste during the 2019/20 bushfires highlights this need.
 The necessary temporary closure:

 - raised angst and uncertainty among Eurobodalla's residents